pl2599/Image-Classification---Predictive-Modeling/README.md

 + Project summary: In this project, we extracted features of cats and dogs, explored and compared various classification models to detect whether an image shows a cat or dog.

-  + Baseline model: GBM with SIFT feature
+  + Baseline model: GBM with SIFT features
-  + Proposed model:
+  + Proposed model: XGBoost with SIFT + HoG features

 + Project details: We explored different feature extraction methods, such as SIFT, HoG, SIFT + HoG, RGB + PCA, and SIFT + HoG + RGB + PCA.
 We also tested with different classfication models to select a model that achieves best performance, from algorithm accuracy, runtime, and memory perspective.
 Please refer to our `main.Rmd` for more details.
+For the efficiency of computation and the improved accuracy, we chose XGBoost classifer with SIFT + HoG features, which increased the accuracy by % and decreased runtime by %.

-Below is a summary comparison for different model and feature combiations we explored.
+Below is a summary comparison for different model and feature combiations we explored. <- if we have time

 Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.